Medical & Hazardous Waste

 5. Subcritical Water Hydrolysis (PHANTOM): Molecular Decomposition, Not Kill

 At temperatures of 180–250°C and pressures up to 22 MPa, water's ionic product (Kw) increases by three orders of magnitude — from 10⁻¹⁴ at room temperature to approximately 10⁻¹¹.
-To fully understand how subcritical water technology works to dissolve nonpolar compounds and act as its own reaction catalyst, it helps to examine this dramatic transformation of water's properties.
+To fully understand how subcritical water technology works at the molecular level to dissolve nonpolar compounds and act as its own reaction catalyst, it helps to examine this dramatic transformation of water's properties.
 This produces a massive concentration of H₃O⁺ and OH⁻ ions that simultaneously act as acid and base catalysts, without any added chemical reagents.
 Water becomes its own reaction medium.

 The result is not sterilisation — it is molecular decomposition.
 Proteins are hydrolysed into amino acids.
 Nucleic acids are degraded — DNA and RNA phosphodiester bonds cleaved, with bases further degraded at operating temperature.
 Lipid membranes are dissolved.
 Polysaccharide cell walls are broken down.
 No viable biological structure survives.
 There is no mechanism for re-growth because there is no intact organism remaining.
 The output is a sterile, odourless residue that, depending on the input waste stream, can be repurposed as compost, livestock feed supplement, or solid fuel.